rsdn/CodeJam/PerfTests/docs/Example.MSTest.md

 5. After competition members are annotated with actual metrics you can disable source auto-annotation.
 To do this, just remove the `[CompetitionAnnotateSources]` attribute.

-6. Now the test will fail if metric do not fit into limits.
+6. Now the test will fail if metrics do not fit into limits.
 To proof, change implementation for any competition method and run the test.
 As example:
 ```c#
 		[CompetitionBenchmark(6.89, 7.17)]
 		[GcAllocations(10, BinarySizeUnit.Gigabyte)]